Briton Nikora: 2023

 Nikora played a total of 25 games for Cronulla in the 2023 NRL season as they finished sixth on the table.
 Nikora played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.

 2024

 In round 27 of the 2024 NRL season, Nikora scored two tries for Cronulla in their 40-20 victory over Manly in the "Battle of the Beaches" game.

 Nikora played 25 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
 Nikora played in all three of Cronulla's finals matches including their preliminary final loss against Penrith.
 On 8 November, the Sharks announced that Nikora had re-signed with the club until the end of 2027.

 2025

 In round 5 of the 2025 NRL season, Nikora scored two tries for Cronulla in their narrow 24-20 loss against Canberra.

 Nikora played 23 games for Cronulla in the 2025 NRL season as the club finished 5th on the table.
 The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.

+2026

+He made his Queensland debut in Game 1 of the 2026 State of Origin on 27 May 2026, coming off the bench, in the 22-20 defeat.